 As one of 12 national festivals with important cultural values and significance, Fire Dancing festival and its authenticity are well reserved.
 There are two parts of the event: rite and fire dancing.
 The first part lasts for about 1 to 2 hours and the second must starts at night.
 A fire is inflamed and a shaman will send prayers to the divines from above.
 Through his praying, he calls for the gods, asking for their superpower which will help the dancers dance barefooted in the flame without being burnt.
 There are only fit men to be allowed to dance on the fire like this.
 They believe that if a woman does this fire dancing, she will dance nonstop for seven days so nowadays, only men join the festival.
 Pa Then men will sit close to the shaman, facing the fire and shaking while listening to the praying.
 The shaman shall tap a wooden instrument on a wooden bar with a fastening tempo.
 And when both the shaman and the dancers are seemed to be processed by the gods, the fire dance shall begin.
 A Pa Then man then would start to jump towards the fire matching with the sound from the shaman.
 He will grab a burning wood and throw it away.
 He comes back to jump right into the fire then backs off immediately.
 The dancer repeats the act for few times then returns to the shaman and another dancer will continue.
 One dancer can join the dance several times, thus showing their strength and agility.
 Visitors are welcomed to join the dance to show courage and strength.

 - Elephant Racing Festival

 Elephant racing festival is a traditional festival of many ethnic minorities in Daklak province.
-The event is held once in every two years in March causing a scene full of vim and vigor.
+The event is held once every two years in March causing a scene full of vim and vigour.